Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Discussion and examples

-As already mentioned, for the model to capture recurrent peaks, it must accommodate recruitment into the susceptible compartments.
-Birthrate data for each city of the model is used to do this --- as in \cite{xia2004measles} --- it is assumed that newborns enter the susceptible class after a delay of $4$ years corresponding to the age an individual enters the high-risk school-age demographic.
-There is a further `cohort' effect aspect to the model: it is assumed that at the start of the school year, a fraction $c \in (0,1)$ of the lagged births enter the susceptible compartment, the remaining $1-c$ proportion enter at a constant rate throughout the year.
-This informs the assumed rate parameters $\bs \alpha_{k,t} = [\alpha_{k,t}^{(1)}\;0\;0\;0\;]^\top$ and, similarly, death rate records inform choice of $\bs \delta_{k,t}$.
-The values used for $\bs\alpha_{k,t}$ and $\bs\delta_{k,t}$ are reported in the data available on the GitHub page.

-The observations are aggregated incidence data in the form of cumulative fortnightly transitions from infective to recovered for each of the $40$ cities subject to binomial under-reporting, at times $\tau_r=4r$ for $r = 1,\dots,R$.
-Observations are modelled as transitions from infective to recovered compartments because, on discovery, cases are treated with bed rest and hence removed from the population \cite{park2020inference}.
-Denoting observations as $\bar{\+Y}_{k,r}=\sum_{t=\tau_r+1}^{\tau_{r+1}}Y_{k,t}$ where each $Y_{k,t}\in \mathbb{N}^{4 \times 4}$ has each element equal to zero except for the $(3,4)$th element which, conditional on $D_{k,t}$, is distributed:
+The observations are aggregated incidence data in the form of cumulative fortnightly transitions from infective to recovered for each of the $40$ cities, at times $\tau_r=4r$ for $r = 1,\dots, R$.
+Our observation model, which allows for over-dispersion, is described in section \ref{sec:measles_supp} of the supplementary material, along with the distributions of $C_{k,t}$, $D_{k,t}$, $F^{(\cdot)}_{k,t}$, and $A_{k,t}$, and an explanation of how we write the model as an instance of the Latent Compartmental model with $h=3.5$ days, corresponding to bi-weekly transitions.

-where $\+Q_{k,t} \in [0,1]^{4\times4}$ consists of all zeros apart from the $(3,4)$th entry, which is the reporting rate of transitions from infective to recovered.
-This rate is assumed constant in time.
-The under-reporting rate parameters are assumed known for each city and are set to the same values as \cite{park2020inference}, which are available in the data on the GitHub page.